Before your child can start eating on their own, they’ll have to learn how to use a spoon, fork, knife, and cup.

 Spoons

-Eating with a spoon is difficult and requires good amount of coordination.
-A child has to put the food on the spoon and then bring it to their mouth without dropping it.
-They also have to be able to successfully put the spoon and its contents in their mouth.
+Eating with a spoon is difficult and requires a good amount of coordination.
+Your child has to pick up food with the spoon and then bring it to their mouth without dropping it.
+They also have to be able to put the spoon and its contents in their mouth.

 Forks

-They should be able to eat all their meals on their own, without making a mess, around age 4.
-They’ll also be able to cut certain soft foods with their fork.
+By age 4, your child will have mastered several ways of using a fork (spearing, scooping, and mashing soft foods).
+They’ll be able to eat their meals without making a mess.
+They’ll also be able to cut certain soft foods with the side of their fork.

 Knives

-Show your little one how to cut play dough with a dull knife so they can learn how to use this utensil.
+Show your little one how to cut playdough or a banana with a blunt knife so they can learn how to use this utensil.

 Things to keep in mind